tksuoran/erhe/Readme.md

 -   Scene model geometries can be manipulated with operations such as Catmull-Clark
 -   Scene models can be created using a brush tool (must have selected brush *and* material)

+# erhe libraries

+Major libraries
-## erhe::geometry namespace
+## erhe::geometry

-`erhe::geometry` namespace provides classes manipulating geometric, polygon based 3D objects.
+`erhe::geometry` provides classes manipulating geometric, polygon based 3D objects.

 Geometry is collection of `Point`s, `Polygon`s, `Corner`s and their attributes.

 Arbitrary attributes can be associated with each `Point`, `Polygon` and `Corner`.

 These classes are designed for manipulating 3D objects, not for rendering them.
-See `erhe::mesh` how to render geometry objects.
+See `erhe::scene` and `erhe::scene_renderer` how to render geometry objects.

 Some features: